Skip to Content

 Those types of changes generally alter the humidity the plant is used to and can result in the plant growing differently.

 In the winter months, humidity levels indoors tend to be drier, causing the plant to need more watering.
+So, consider moving the plant to a more suitable location, away from drafty spots (near a door or window) and heating appliances.

 A humidifier can help control room humidity, or you could use an indoor humidity gauge to monitor humidity levels.

-Fertilizing over the winter has no benefit.
+Fertilizing over the winter has no benefit!

+Don’t worry about the mess.
 A saucer or drip tray placed under the plant pot will catch any water droplets.

 Share this post: